WHO IS CRITICAL RESEARCH?

 We only collect personal data for research purposes.
 If you participate, we may hold personal information about you such as (but not limited to):

 - Your employers’ name and workplace address.

 Some of the data that we handle will be personal data, which will be anonymised.
-Under GDPR, our grounds for processing data is based on consent.
+Under the UK Data Protection Act 2018 and UK GDPR, our grounds for processing data are based on consent.

 We will not contact children under the age of 18 without the explicit consent of their parent or guardian.